 Neural Tube Defects (NTDs)

 NTDs occur when the spinal cord, brain, and related structures do not form properly.
-NTDs are called birth defects because they are present at birth.
+NTDs are congenital anomalies that are present at birth.
 They usually occur very early in pregnancy—usually during the first month—and can cause serious problems after birth.

-Since NICHD was founded, one of its main focuses has been understanding the causes, treatment, and prevention of birth defects like NTDs.
+Since NICHD was founded, one of its main focuses has been understanding the causes, treatment, and prevention of congenital anomalies like NTDs.

 About Neural Tube Defects (NTDs)